AutomoxCommunity/automox-console-sdk-python/docs/EventsApi.md

 # create an instance of the API class
 api_instance = automox_console_sdk.EventsApi(automox_console_sdk.ApiClient(configuration))
 o = 56 # int | Limit response to a specific Automox organization
-page = 56 # int | The page of results you wish to be returned with page numbers starting at 0. (optional) count_only = 56 # int | Retrieve only the total count of events for the organization (optional) policy_id = 56 # int | Retrieve events for a specific policy (optional) server_id = 56 # int | Retrieve events for a specific device (optional)
+page = 0 # int | The page of results you wish to be returned with page numbers starting at 0. (optional) (default to 0) count_only = 56 # int | Retrieve only the total count of events for the organization (optional) policy_id = 56 # int | Retrieve events for a specific policy (optional) server_id = 56 # int | Retrieve events for a specific device (optional)